 Accreditation for Fashion Programs

-It’s critical to choose accredited online fashion degrees because this ensures that you receive an education that meets standards expected by prospective employers.
+It’s critical to choose accredited online fashion degrees because this ensures that you receive an education that meets the standards expected by prospective employers.
 Online fashion degrees accredited by the relevant organizations make it possible to transfer credits to another program or to pursue a master’s in fashion design or merchandising.

 The National Association of Schools of Art and Design (NASAD) provides accreditation for online and traditional fashion schools.
 Employers and academic institutions also respect degrees from schools that have been approved by the Accrediting Council for Independent Colleges and Schools (ACICS).